Indonesia: Officials fear Sriwijaya Air plane crashed shortly after takeoff | DW | 09.01.2021

 Indonesian soldiers arrive at Soekarno-Hatta International Airport after Sriwijaya Air plane lost contact after takeoff

-A Sriwijaya Air plane is suspected to have crashed, after losing contact shortly after takeoff from the Indonesian capital of Jakarta on Saturday, according to Indonesian authorities.
+A Sriwijaya Air plane is suspected to have crashed after the takeoff from the Indonesian capital of Jakarta on Saturday, according to Indonesian authorities.

 Indonesia has launched a sea and air search effort.
 The rescue operation, which includes 11 navy ships, is set to continue throughout the night.